CheeAnt/Custormer-Segmentation/README.md

 They opted to develop a deep-learning model to forecast the campaign's results.
 This enables the marketing team to pinpoint a customer segment with high potential, allowing for targeted marketing efforts.
-Simultaneously, it minimizes ad spend on customers who are less likely to subscribe.
+Simultaneously, it minimizes ad spending on customers who are less likely to subscribe.

 ## Dataset Given
 ![image](https://user-images.githubusercontent.com/29735171/181032729-45f45d8a-21cf-4815-8160-e62a52be8f0d.png)